-- 101. Midway's common shares are securities as defined in California Corporations Code § 25019. - 102.
-On January 23, 2014, Wolfus purchased in California 200,000 shares of Midway's common stock directly from Midway at a purchase price of \$.56 Canadian dollars per share or approximately \$.50 US dollars per share.
-At that time, Midway's common stock was selling on the NYSE Amex exchange at \$1.27 US dollars per share and its price was rising. - 103.
-Midway was the issuer of the 200,000 shares purchased by Wolfus and as such was liable for any written or oral communication contained in its public filings that included any untrue statement of a material fact or omits to state a material fact necessary to make the statements made, in light of the circumstances under which the statements were made, not misleading.
+- 94. At all relevant times, Wolfus was and now is a resident of California.
+All purchases of Midway's common stock were made by Wolfus either for his own account or for his assignors.
+All purchases of Midway's common stock were made by Wolfus in California. - 95.
+Midway's common shares are securities as defined in California Corporations Code § 25019. - 96.
+As of October 8, 2013, Wolfus or his assignors owned 1,609,117 shares of Midway's common stock. - 97.
+On January 23, 2014, Wolfus purchased in California 200,000 shares of Midway's common stock directly from Midway through the exercise of stock options at a purchase price of \$.56 Canadian dollars per share or approximately \$.50 US dollars per share.
+At that time, Midway's common stock was selling on the NYSE Amex exchange at \$1.27 US dollars per share and its price was rising reaching nearly \$1.50 US dollars per share within the next 30 days. - 98.
+Midway was the issuer of the 200,000 shares purchased by Wolfus and as such was liable for any written or oral communication contained in its public filings that included any untrue statement of a material fact or omits to state a material fact necessary to make the statements made, in light of the circumstances under which the statements were made, not misleading. - 99.
+Each of the 2013 Control Defendants are jointly and severally liable to Wolfus with Midway because of their positions as officers, directors and committee members of Midway and as such are deemed to be "controlling persons" under the Act.
+Moreover, each of the 2013 Control Defendants controlled Midway and had the ability and duty to ensure that its public filings were true, correct and complete, were not misleading and did not fail to disclose material facts.

-- Wolfus with Midway because of their positions as officers, directors and committee members of Midway and as such are deemed to be "controlling persons" under the Act.
-Moreover, each of the 2013 Control Defendants controlled Midway and had the ability and duty to ensure that its public filings were true, correct and complete, were not misleading and did not fail to disclose material facts. - 105.
-In violation of California Corporations Code § 25401, the 2013 public filings by Midway which discussed the Pan project were materially false and misleading by failing to timely disclose each of the 2013 Undisclosed Facts and the failure by the 2013 Control Defendants to disclose the 2013 Undisclosed Facts was intentional and was done to encourage investors to retain and purchase Midway's common stock. - 106.
-In purchasing the 200,000 shares in January 2014, Wolfus had carefully read and reviewed and relied on the public filings of Midway and was unaware of the 2013 Undisclosed Facts.
-Had Wolfus known any of the 2013 Undisclosed Facts, Wolfus would not have purchased any shares in January 2014 or would have sold both his and his assignors common stock when the stock reached its peak in February 2014.
+100. In violation of California Corporations Code § 25401, the 2013 public filings by Midway which discussed the Pan project were materially false and misleading by failing to timely disclose each of the 2013 Undisclosed Facts and the failure by the 2013 Control Defendants to disclose the 2013 Undisclosed Facts was intentional and was done to encourage investors to retain and purchase Midway's common stock.

+101. In exercising his options in January 2014, Wolfus relied on the public filings of Midway and was unaware of the 2013 Undisclosed Facts.
+Had Wolfus known any of the 2013 Undisclosed Facts, Wolfus would not have exercised any options in January 2014 or thereafter and would have sold both his and his assignors common stock when the stock reached its peak in February 2014.